 Another thing to check when you're buying a new TV, especially if you want it to be future proof, is that it has at least one HDMI 2.0 port with HDCP 2.2 copy protection.
 You should look for even more, to be honest, as all external 4K content will require both technologies to playback on the screen.

 HDMI 2.0 is the latest standard for the video and audio connectivity.
-It effectively allows data to be transmitted at up to 6Gbps, which means that 4K video running at 60 frames per second can be played back.
+It effectively allows data to be transmitted at up to 6Gbps, which means that 4K video running at 60 frames per second can be played back smoothly.
 HDMI 1.4 ports are restricted to 3.4Gbps, so can only playback 4K video at 30fps maximum.
-4K Ultra HD Blu-ray players and set-top-boxes, such as the latest Amazon Fire TV, required HDMI 2.0 connectivity.
+4K Ultra HD Blu-ray players and set-top-boxes, such as the latest Amazon Fire TV, and the Xbox One S and PS4 Pro games consoles require HDMI 2.0 connectivity.

 In addition, all protected 4K content is compliant to HDCP 2.2.
 This is a copy protection technology that is designed to prevent piracy of official 4K movies and shows.
 A 4K Blu-ray player, for example, will only play a disc if it sees that the TV has the same copy protection standard.

 Only HDMI 2.0 ports have HDCP 2.2 currently, so you need to make sure your new set has both.